databio/IGD/README.md

 Jupyter notebook program .ipynb can be run directly -- Python 3.0 is used.
 This program was written earlier than the above C programs, the variable definitions and results may not be the same as those of the C programs.

 ### 1. Create iGD database from a genome data source
-To compile igd_create.c to get executable igd_create on a linux terminal:
+To compile igd_create.c to executable igd_create on a linux terminal:
 	**gcc -o igd_create igd_create.c -lm -lz**

 To run the executable: **./igd_create "/path...to data source folder/*" "/path...to igd folder/" "databaseName"**,